Scaffolding and hoarding

 Any scaffolding or hoarding which encroaches or projects onto or over the Highway requires a scaffold licence and permission must be obtained from us.
+Your permit is valid for 30 days only from the date of confirmation.

 It is not the responsibility of the customer (or their contractor) to apply for this licence.
 It is the responsibility of the scaffolding company to ensure that the licence has been applied for and that is has been granted.